Importance of B2B Lead Nurturing During Pandemic

 However, an increase in engagement with marketing emails suggests that B2B decision-makers are still looking to engage with vendors.

 Instead of looking solely to generate new leads and promote your company’s services, you should invest in nurturing leads.
 Even if your services aren’t top of mind right now, lead nurturing is about building relationships with ideal customers until they’re ready to buy in the future.

 Successful lead nurturing campaigns deliver content that helps prospects progress through the buyer’s journey.
-Generally, content should address common questions and concerns that come up throughout the buying process.
+Make sure you have identified the right hook for your audience and then your nurturing content should address common questions and concerns that come up throughout the buying process.

-You might think you know your buyer journey, but things have changed due to consumers’ new normal.
+You might think you know your buyer’s journey, but things have changed due to consumers’ new normal.